fcpp-experiments/oldnbr-evaluation/README.md

 with unstable connections.
 To achieve this, one of the node will be selected as the source node where the total number of nodes will be computed.

-**TODO: I DON'T UNDERSTAND THE MEANING AND PURPOSE OF THE FOLLOWING TEXT**

-Parameters:
+The software uses a specific configuration of some parameters, that can be changed, to simulate the scenario:
+- `number of nodes`: number of nodes spawned in the rectangle area;

-- `communication_range`: distance between two nodes that allows their communication
+- `communication_range`: distance between two nodes that allows their communication;
-- `battery profile` (HIGH, MEDIUM, LOW): battery setting that affects communication range
+- `battery profile` (HIGH, MEDIUM, LOW): battery setting that affects communication range and `sleep_ratio`.
-- `tvar`: variance of the round durations, as a percentage of the avg

-Metrics:
+The metrics used in the plots to benchmark the algorithms, are:

-- `sacount` (sum of nodes): sum of nodes computed by source node
+- `sacount`: sum of nodes computed by source node in a specific round;
+- `aapnod`: average of nodes computed by each node in a specific round;
+- `time`: number of round passed.
+At the moment, a round will take 1 second.